Sage-Bionetworks-IT/lambda-mips-api/README.md

 A `limit` parameter is available to restrict the number of items returned.
 This value must be a positive integer, a value of zero disables the parameter.

+A `target_date` parameter is available to calculate a balance period from a day other than today.

 ### Triggering